yarnpkg/yarn/CONTRIBUTING.md

 ## License

-By contributing to fbkpm, you agree that your contributions will be licensed under its BSD license.
+By contributing to Yarn, you agree that your contributions will be licensed under its BSD license.